 "Have you considered using a color-changing pencil?
 I've got plant to spare, strait from the craft fairs of Alfheim."

 "That's okay, you don't have to..."

 "No, I insist.
 It's no trouble at all.
-I've got plenty to spare, and I'll have plenty more soon enough.
+I'll have plenty more soon enough.
 Light elves are good people, but they can be a bit of a handful at times.
-I remember, on this one trip to Alfheim, I had to wear a sack over my head so the paparazzi would leave me alone.
+I remember, on this one trip to Alfheim, I had to wear a sack over my head just so the paparazzi would leave me alone.
 Man, that was one crazy...hey, look!
 The bird's back!"

 Sure enough, Bellona's metal bird had arrived with a scroll sticking out of its beak.
 Bellona was about to unfurl the scroll when there was a clanging of bells from atop one of the bus’s masts.
 Everyone look up to see a god leaping from mast to mast.
 He effortlessly soared through the air as though he didn't have a care in the world.
 There wasn't the slightest hint of fear nor hesitation in any of his movements.
 The god slid down a rope ladder before somersaulting in the air and sticking his landing.